FindMySchool LogoFindMySchool

 If you are looking at Nursery as a pathway into Reception, treat it as an advantage in familiarity, not a guarantee.
 The correct question to ask is whether internal transition from Nursery to Reception is automatic or subject to capacity and criteria in that year.

-For Reception starters, the school published a series of group tours across late October, November, and early January in the lead-up to September 2026 entry.
-That pattern is helpful even once specific dates have passed, because it suggests open events often cluster in autumn term, with a final opportunity early in the spring term.
+For Reception starters, the school has previously published group tours across late October, November, and early January.
+That pattern is helpful because it suggests open events often cluster in autumn term, with a final opportunity early in the spring term, but families should confirm the current schedule directly with the school.

 Applications